Laura Anne Jones: Expenses and conduct investigations

 In late September 2025, WalesOnline reported that between Jones' Senedd terms she had been involved in a controversial multi-level marketing scheme, in which sales reps progressed to higher levels depending partly on how many people they recruited.
 Jones was reported to have made misleading claims about cancer risks from rival products and about the financial rewards of joining the scheme.

 In October 2025, Jones was accused of preventing staff from speaking about her behaviour and conduct in office using non-disclosure agreements, paid for using public money.
 She claimed £1,876 in expenses for legal fees in 2024/25.

+In November 2025 she was suspended from the Welsh Senedd for 14 days for use of a racial slur.